 The Commission on Accrediting of ATS accredits institutions and approves degree programs offered by accredited schools.

-Three levels of membership
+Two levels of membership

-- Schools initially join the Association as Associate members upon a vote by the membership at its Biennial Meeting in even-numbered years.
+- Schools initially join the Association as Associate Members upon a vote by the membership at its Biennial Meeting in even-numbered years.

 Organizations that do not qualify for membership may be considered for Affiliate status.